nanpy/nanpy/README.md

 How to use
 ----------
-### Configure your Nanpy firmware

-	$ cd firmware
-	$ ./configure.sh

-You can use Nanpy/cfg.h generated file to configure your Nanpy firmware, selecting the features you want to include and the baud rate.

 ### Serial communication

 Nanpy autodetects the serial port for you, anyway you can specify another serial port manually: